mrupal27/my-creative-coding-portfolio/_posts/2024-05-02-My-First-Blog.md

 You can try this red, blue and white circle and square trail experiment here: [code experiment](/my-creative-coding-portfolio/p5-code-experiments/circle-trail-3/index.html)

-## This is my fourth experiment, which shows one colour trail, that produces an airy rainbow trail with the use of the map function and the creation of 2 variables to support this.)
+## This is my fourth experiment, which shows one colour trail that produces an airy rainbow trail with the use of the map function and the creation of 2 variables to support this.)

 Throughout creating my other trail experiments, I wanted to create a rainbow spectrum trail but thought I would have to learn to use a complex for loop to run through different colour combinations and loop back to the first colour like red but I was able to achieve something similar by still using mouseX and mouseY and the map function.